sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/README.md

 400 BC: Alexander the Great Turkey deluge myth

 ~1700 BC event:
-- Greek flood (Deucalion, Ogyges, Dardanus): 1528 BC
+- Greek flood (Deucalion, Ogyges, Dardanus): 1800 - 1528 BC
+	- There seems to be contention (Velikovsky) on whether Ogyges or Deucalion is a contemporary of Moses.
+What seems to be common is that Ogyges is oft cited as being earlier than Deucalion by a few 100 years
 - Crete Minoan Civilization, Close of Middle Minoan II: 1700 BC
 - Mohenjo-Daro abandonment: 1700 BC
-- China Gun-Yu Flood, Korea Dangun: ~2000 BC
+- China Gun-Yu Flood contemporary with Ogyges and Korea Dangun: ~2000 BC
 - Peruvian Timeline: ~1800 BC "heavenly fire"
 - Biblical Exodus: 1800 - 1300 BC
 - Ancient Egypt, Herodotus: 6000+ BC to 1290 BC, 4 Sun changes (2 flips?)